efekarakus/efekarakus-blog/_posts/2021-12-18-client-side-platforms-thoughts.md

   {: .after-blockquote}

 Software is full of oppositions and some of the weaknesses of platforms are also its strengths:
 * **Hiding undesirable properties**.
-Since components need to be re-usable across a wide range of clients, successful ones grow to have extremely large number of knobs[[6]](#6).
-Platforms instead provide an opinionated view of how applications should be built and can hide properties that don’t fit their philosophy.
+Since components need to be re-usable across a wide range of clients, successful ones grow to have extremely large number of knobs [[6]](#6).
+Instead, platforms provide an opinionated view of how applications should be built and can hide properties that don’t fit their philosophy.
 Clients that share the same beliefs have a delightful experience using the product.

 * **Consistency**.
    > If you take 10 components off the shelf, you are putting 10 world views together, and the result will be a mess.
 No one is responsible for design integrity, and only the poor client is responsible for the whole thing working together.